List of Hobbies and Interests For a Resume| Difference Between Hobbies & Interests

 2. Sports: Whether it’s playing a sport like basketball or soccer, or following a sports team, this can highlight your teamwork, discipline, and competitive spirit.

 3. Cooking or Baking: This hobby can reflect your creativity and attention to detail.
+You can be expert in niche area like Seeds Recipes.

 4. Gardening: Gardening demonstrates patience, dedication, and a love for the outdoors.